 We often look forward to scary movies, and we’ll casually talk about being “scared to death” if we’re suddenly surprised or startled.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 When the body is responding to a sudden frightening, dangerous or stressful situation, it pumps out a lot of extra adrenaline — or catecholamines.

-Fortunately, in most cases, this condition is reversible, and the heart function returns to normal over time.
-In rare instances, it can cause sudden death.
+“Fortunately, in most cases this condition is reversible and the heart function returns to normal over time.
+Unfortunately, in rare instances, it can cause sudden death,” he says.

 “Whether you have heart disease or not, the likelihood of sudden death from a scare is incredibly rare,” Dr. Gillinov points out.
 “Unfortunately, it’s difficult to predict who is more likely to have such an event.
 And while we can’t control unexpected incidents that may cause us to be scared, living with limited stress triggers is obviously a good idea in order to avoid the onset of these kinds of sudden heart conditions,” he says.